 Now, the need for succession planning is much more intense.
 According to DDI research, 33% of HR say there will be a significant increase in the need to develop internal talent.

 Experienced leaders who stayed on through the economic ups and downs are getting ready to retire, with no one to replace them.
 Meanwhile, younger high-potential leaders are proving that they are more than willing to move on if they don’t see the right career path ahead.
 This is creating the perfect storm for organizations that are already ill-prepared to fulfill critical leadership roles.

-However, there are best practices for developing your leadership pipeline, so your organization has the ready-now leaders at each level required for success.
+However, there are best practices for developing your pipelines, so your organization has the ready-now leaders at each level required for success.
 Here are five best practices for building up your company’s bench strength.

 #1: Succession starts at the bottom.